UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-ps.md

 ## Overview

-This article shows you how to use PowerShell to take a snapshot of a managed disk which is attached to a virtual machine, then use the snapshot to create a new managed disk and attach it to a new virtual machine from the new disk.
+This article shows you how to use PowerShell to take a snapshot of a managed disk that is attached to a virtual machine, then use the snapshot to create a new managed disk and attach it to a new virtual machine from the new disk.

 ### Prerequisites